GPUOpen-Tools/isa_spec_manager/documentation/api_tutorial.md

 amdisa::IsaDecoder decoder;
 ```

-### Step 2: Initialize the `IsaDecoder` object.
+### Step 2: Initialize the decoder.
 Initialize the `decoder` with an input XML specification file.
 Make sure that the XML file you are using matches the GPU architecture that you are about to decode instructions for.
-For instance, use the MI-300 XML file to decode MI-300 kernels.
+For instance, use the MI-300/CDNA 3 XML file to decode MI-300/CDNA 3 kernels.

 The `Initialize()` API function reads and parses the given XML specification file.
 Upon success, the `IsaDecoder` object is ready to decode instructions.